 Editor’s Picks: Ant Shockwaves Keep Coming, as Huawei Offloads Its Honor

-It’s been another roller coaster week as repercussions from the spectacular collapse of Ant Group’s $35 billion IPO continuing to roil China’s freewheeling private financial sector.
+It’s been another roller coaster week as repercussions from the spectacular collapse of Ant Group’s $35 billion IPO continue to roil China’s freewheeling private financial sector.
 While that beat marched on, China’s financial realm got another seismic tremor when yet another major state-owned enterprise, this time a coal miner, unexpectedly defaulted on a 1 billion yuan bond.
 And Huawei is swallowing its pride, as sources told Caixin the struggling telecom giant is looking to unload its lower-end smartphone brand that goes by the Honor name.

 — Doug Young, managing editor